pcarioufr/jira-process/README.md

 # jira-process

-A python script which runs in a containerized Alpine-linux (for full portability).
+A python script which runs in a containerized Alpine-linux (for full portability), to retrieve all issues in JIRA, for processing purposes.

 This requires [Docker Desktop](https://www.docker.com/products/docker-desktop/) installed.